 Answer: An individual retirement annuity is another name for an individual retirement account (refer to the chart in Question 5 for the specific line to use).
 Any amount shown as "taxable amount" of "total pensions and annuities" should not be deducted from the federal adjusted gross income.

 7. Question: Which year's tax return is to be submitted with the application for the Enhanced STAR exemption?

 Answer: In providing proof of income for purposes of the Enhanced STAR exemption, the applicant must provide a copy of his or her income tax return completed two years preceding the roll year for which application is made.
-For the 2014 roll year, the applicant must submit copies of his or her income tax return for 2012.
-However, if the applicant is applying for the Senior Citizens exemption (and if eligible becomes automatically eligible to receive the Enhanced STAR exemption), then the applicant must provide a copy of his or her income tax return for the year immediately preceding the date of application, or, if that form has not yet been filed, the form for the year before such year (see 10 Op.
-Counsel SBRPS No. 47).
+For the 2020 roll year, the applicant must submit copies of his or her income tax return for 2018.
+Applicants who have experienced a decrease in income, due to the death of a spouse, that would make them eligible for the exemption may use the income tax return from the year immediately preceding the roll year for which application is made.
+See question number one in this section.